burrito-brothers/shiba/README.md

 ## Going beyond table scans

-For smarter analysis, Shiba requires general statistics about production data, such as the number of rows in a table and how unique columns are.
+Without more information, Shiba acts as a simple missed index detector.
+To catch other problems that can bring down production (or at least cause some performance issues), Shiba requires general statistics about production data, such as the number of rows in a table and how unique columns are.

 This information can be obtained by running the bin/dump_stats command in production.